openshift/cluster-version-operator/docs/dev/clusteroperator.md

 #### Version reporting during an upgrade

 When your operator begins rolling out a new version it must continue to report the previous operator version in its ClusterOperator status.
 While any of your operands are still running software from the previous version then you are in a mixed version state, and you should continue to report the previous version.
-As soon as you can guarantee you are not and will not run any old versions of your operands, you can update the operator version on your ClusterOperator status.
+As soon as you can guarantee you are not and will not run any old versions of your operands, you can upgrade the operator version on your ClusterOperator status.

 ### Conditions